 Compensation: $16.99 per hour probationary rate; $17.51 per hour regular rate

 Apply By: Applications are continuously accepted and interviews scheduled depending on anticipated openings.
-For current openings, apply by September 25, 2018; however, applications are reviewed on a rolling basis.

 To Apply: Links to job description and job application are below.
 Job application includes an opportunity to indicate which BCFL libraries you are interested in working as well as which schedule(s) you prefer.
 You will also upload a cover letter and résumé, and complete a supplemental questionnaire and pre-employment testing.
 Pre-employment testing consists of four tests: basic skills test, customer service, Word 2016, and computer and Internet knowledge test (about 60 minutes for all four).